emarcey/cicerone/glossary/organizations.clean.md

-# Alcohol And Tobacco Tax And Trade Bureau (Ttb)
+# Alcohol And Tobacco Tax And Trade Bureau (ttb)
 -  the division of the US Department of Treasury responsible for collecting taxes on beer and for regulating beer ingredients and labeling

+# American Homebrewers Association (aha)
+-  association of US homebrewers
+-  later gave rise to the Brewers Association

+# Anti-saloon League (asl)
+-  a more moderate and politically-conscious temperance organization, as compared to the Women's Christian Temperance Movement
+-  perhaps the first single-issue pressure group
+-  founded in 1893, in Oberlin Ohio, by Howard Hyde Russell
+-  circumvented infighting of other groups by organizing along bureaucratic corporate lines
+-  focus was on how politicians voted, not whether they personally drank
+	-  focused on dry candidates, pressured waverers, made Prohibition a vote-winning issue
+-  also carried out a PR campaign demonizing drinking
+	-  used fake scientific studies and horror stories
+	-  portrayed drinks as victims of the saloon
+	-

-# Beer Judge Certification Program
+# Beer Judge Certification Program (bjcp)
 -  organization that administers certification for beer judges, does much of style classification
+-  founded in 1985 by the American Homebrewers Association, in collaboration with the Home Wine and Beer Trade Association
+-  independent since 1995, but still work closely with the AHA
+-  Best known for style guidelines
+-  also administers exams for becoming a judge
+	-  Recognized
+	-  Certified
+	-  National
+	-  Master
+	-  Grand Master
+-  originally conceived for homebrew competitions
+	-  since 2001, also does Commercial Competitions like the GABF and the World Beer Cup

+# Brewers Association (ba)
+-  association of US brewers
+-  governs GABF
+-  produces style guide, highlighting details about American beer
+	-  includes more styles that only last for a few years
+-  developed out of the American Homebrewers Association

-# Campaign For Real Ale (Camra)
+# Campaign For Real Ale (camra)
 -  Consumer advocacy group in the UK founded in 1971 in Co.
 Kerry, Ireland
 -  goals are the protection of consumers, promotion of quality, support of pub as focus of community life, campaign for appreciation of traditional beers, ciders, perries
 -  They are the ones who do the cask ale defintion